Anger Management: Strategies for Parents and Grandparents

 Try to use the word "I" instead of "you."
 This will help make the situation less confrontational.
 For instance, say "I feel frustrated when you do X because ..." instead of "You are making me crazy."

 Don't let yourself get defensive.
 Even if your child criticizes you, don't start a fight or criticize in return.
-Try to understand what's really bothering him or her, and ask questions calmly to try to resolve the issue.
+Try to understand what's really bothering him or her.
+Ask questions calmly to try to resolve the issue.

 Use some humor.
 Laugh, get silly with your child, or do some mock wrestling.
 But don't engage in hostile teasing or make jokes at your child's expense.